are some answers to questions you may have. If you have other

 your room reservations early, as rooms fill up quickly in our locations; you

-can always cancel late (exceptions are for workshops with a Travel Package, but you can get travel insurance); and
+can always cancel later (exceptions are for workshops with a Travel Package, but you can get travel insurance); and

-If you wish, you may choose to stay elsewhere.
+You may choose to stay elsewhere, but in cases where we have negotiated a discount, we will need to charge you your share of our imaging room.
 On most of our workshop information pages, there are links to

 other options and in some cases, suggestions.